AishwaryaPramod99/Aishwarya_Portfolio/README.md

 ## Final project
-Here it might be helpful to include a high-level description of your final project.
 [Part I](final-project-part-one)
     Due Date: September 24, 2024
     Description: Submit a project proposal outlining the project’s objective, data to be used, and the presentation method.